-I'm lucky enough to work in a world-class art museum, where everyday I am surrounded by magnificent expressions of creativity that comment insightfully on the human condition.
-As for my own magnificent expression, I have an ever-expanding collection of rejection letters from the submissions desk of The New Yorker.
+I curate exhibitions in a contemporary art gallery, where everyday I am surrounded by magnificent expressions of creativity that comment insightfully on the human condition.
+As for my own magnificent expression?
+I have an ever-expanding collection of rejection letters from the submissions desk of The New Yorker.
 I should probably take up decoupage.

 - Pointing out interesting things as I'm walking down the street.

 - Helping you think of that word that's on the tip of your tongue.